BitterSweet420/BitterSweet420/README.md

 # About Me
-Hi I am Skand Tiwari, I am new to github and some of the other programming languages.
+Hi I am Bitter, I am new to github and some of the other programming languages.
 I have great interest in art, music, and programming.
 I am currently making a game with a small game developing team called the "Callback Cats".
 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 <!-- display the social media buttons in your README -->